8go/matrix-commander/README.md

 which can be used to verify devices.
 End-to-end encryption is enabled by default and cannot be turned off. ─── See dependencies in source code or in README.md on Github.
-For even more explications and examples also read the documentation provided in the top portion of the source code and in the GithubREADME.md file.
+For even more explications and examples also read the documentation provided in the top portion of the source code and in the Github README.md file.

 optional arguments:
   -h, --help            show this help message and exit